ar-sijan-official/Python-Keylogger/README.md

 # Python-Keylogger
+## ⚠️ Disclaimer

+This project is strictly for **educational and research purposes** only.
+Running this keylogger on devices without explicit permission is **illegal and unethical**.
+The author holds no responsibility for misuse or damages caused by this software.

+---

+## 🔍 Project Overview

-A basic Python keylogger that captures keystrokes and periodically sends the logs to a specified email address.
-Designed purely for educational purposes to help cybersecurity students understand keylogging techniques, data exfiltration methods, and defense strategies.
+A simple Python keylogger that captures keystrokes and periodically sends the logs via email.
+Designed to help learners understand keylogging mechanics, data exfiltration techniques, and defenses against such threats.

+---

+## 🛠️ Features

+- Records keystrokes in the background
+- Sends logs to a configured email address every set interval
+- Lightweight and easy to understand Python code
+- Uses `pynput` for key capture and `smtplib` for sending emails